proxy-gen/codegen/README.md

 Open the `TestFacebookCXX` Xcode project and notice that the target's `Header Search Path` settings contain the generated includes directory.
 Also notice that the project links with the fat library that we created with `make`.
 This project uses Objective-C for the UI, but all button callbacks are written in C++.
 You can build an run this project on the iOS Simulator.

 ### Authors and Contributors
 This project is open sourced as part of the work the Mobile ZDK team did for Zynga.
-Android work was lead by Ron Vergis (@rvergis), iOS work was lead by Wesley Souza (@wesjarrettsouza) and an iOS prototype was lead by Andrew Ushnakov.
+Android work is lead by Ron Vergis (@rvergis), iOS work is lead by Wesley Souza (@wesjarrettsouza) and an iOS prototype was lead by Andrew Ushnakov.
 The project and team was managed by Shiva Bhattacharjee (@bhattas)